 The second option admits that magic is not constant, what was safe yesterday may not be safe today, energies morph and fluctuate and an overzealous Maleficar may suddenly find themselves faced with That Which Should Not Be.

-After each extended rest, roll a d6 per level of spell the Maleficar can cast (that equates to 1d6 at 1st level, and an additional d6 every second level after, up to 9d6).
+After each extended rest, roll a d6 per level of spell a traditional Magic-User could cast (that equates to 1d6 at 1st level, and an additional d6 every second level after, up to 9d6).
 This is how much casting they can bear safely before resting again.

 Before this happens the Maleficar saves vs. Magic, if successful they’re able to feel their own limits, and therefore roll themselves and write the limit on their sheet.